A building surveying degree apprentice working

 • Study alongside your job, with support from a personal University tutor and a workplace mentor

 You'll typically go to university one day a week for around 30 weeks every year to attend lectures, seminars and workshops.
-On the weeks you don't go to University, you'll still spend 20% of your time studying or training away from your normal working environment.
+On the weeks you don't go to University, you'll still spend at least six hours per week studying or training away from your normal working environment.

 Accreditation